 - Selecting files in Commander interface

-- Selecting files in Explorer interface is the same as you know from Windows Explorer.
+- Selecting files in Explorer interface is the same as you know from Windows File Explorer.

 Commands for selecting files are available from Mark menu.